Intybyte/Cannons/FEATURES.md

 - Aiming shot simulation Optimization
 - Simulating aim is less resource expensive (after testing, this feature requires about 50% less CPU usage)
 - `CannonAPI#getCannon` should now not create massive lag when there are a lot of designs
-- `/cannons claim` won't actually crash your server anymore, and it is executed on a separate thread
+- `/cannons claim` and commands executed in a radius won't deadlock your server anymore, and it is executed on a separate thread

 API Changes/New Events:
 --------------